 I call Sofi for the latest news.
 Only New York and The Pentagon were hit.
 One plane went down in Pennsylvania.
 No word yet otherwise.
 Bush to address the nation at 9.
 I want to see it and having no television, I invite myself over.

 But, first, I answer more emails.
 I scour the net for news.
 And, those damned sirens.
 Still those damned sirens.
 Is this some new disaster?
-Or still the one I escaped?
+Or still, the one I escaped?
 I can’t tell.
 I have no way of telling.
 The plume still arches over Brooklyn.
 It smells of soot, of burn and concrete.
 I read all I can, still trying not to think, not really, not deeply, just trying to…I don’t even know…read and not think, fill myself, staunch the flow of thoughts too heavy for me.
 I cannot even think of the kindness of strangers, for I weep when I do, more than for the dead, for that is simply too big an emotion for this one small body, this one lone mind.

 I still have to keep going.
 I’m hungry.
 Tired.
-Sun burnt.
+Sunburnt.
 And straining under the weight of the thoughts that fill the air around me.

 Then I realize I’m still covered in dust.
 My hair is stiff with it, eyes caked.
 I shower, and this gives me a little too much time to think, and I need to leave, keep going, never stop, never stop, not until I fall asleep, and after I dress, I walk to Bay Ridge, just a few minutes away to buy some groceries.
 My usual, vegetables, tofu.
 But, somehow, I can’t make up my mind about anything.
 Which tomatoes?
 I lose track of where I am.
 I keep having moments of surprise at finding myself in a corner grocery, shopping.
 Shopping?
 What am I doing shopping?
 Yes, to keep going.
-Not not allow myself too long a time to think.
+Not allowing myself too long a time to think.
 Still, it takes me so much time just to select a few items, and am not even sure if that is what I want or need, but I also know it really doesn’t matter.

-Then, I notice the sounds of a news cast and then the television up above.
+Then, I notice the sounds of a newscast and then the television up above.

 I see for the first time what it was I had just walked away from.
 I feel nothing as I watch.
 The plane striking.
 The flames I saw only a few hours ago.
 The dust I had walked through.
 The absence.
 I don’t know how long I stared at the TV.
 But I can’t watch any more.
 I pay, and then, as I walk down the avenue, I remember I forgot cat food.
 I have to get cat food.
-I crisscross the street going into first one then another grocery.
+I crisscross the street going into first one then another grocery store.
 Friskies, not Hills.
 But, that matters nothing.
 Nothing.
 Less than nothing.

 I pass a street packed with Fire engines.
 From New Jersey.
 Connecticut.
 Long Island.
 The police station a block away has cars two deep parked around it.
 I remember hearing earlier, I think at the car in Cobble Hill, that all retired officers and firefighters had to report back to duty.
-I make it back home with the images the rest of the world—those who were not there—in my head for the first time.
+I make it back home with the images of the rest of the world—those who were not there—in my head for the first time.

 The plume of smoke still arches across Brooklyn.
 The smell of concrete and burn.
 Sirens still wail.
 I hate them now, the sirens.
 Hate them.

 My super, a big strong man from the Dominican Republic, sits in the stairwell.
 His eyes are red, holds a ball of tissue in his hands.
 Just shakes his head.
 “I laid pipe in there.
 The columns were thick.
 Thick.
 As big as this.”
-He moves his hands around indicating the whole stairwell, and shakes his head.
+He moves his hands around indicating the whole stairwell and shakes his head.
 The front door slams behind me and we both jump.
 I hate loud noises now.

 At home, I have to eat.
-I am nauseated, but know I have to do something.
+I am nauseated but know I have to do something.

 After a quick sandwich, I put in Beethoven, this time the 4th movement of his 9th symphony, what I think is the most magnificent piece of music ever written—I cannot let them win.
 They will never take this beauty from me.
 I let the music flow over me.
 It drowns out the sirens, masks the stench, covers my eyes to the dust that I somehow cannot, yet, wipe from my shoes.